ninrod/rsynced-melpa/melpa/ivy-dired-history-readme.txt

-remember dired directory you have visited and list them using `ivy.el'.
+use `ivy' to open recent directories.

-integrating dired history feature into commands like dired-do-copy and dired-do-rename.
-What I think of is that when user press C (copy) or R (rename) mode, it is excellent to have an option allowing users to select a directory from the history list.
+it is integrated with `dired-do-copy' and `dired-do-rename'. when you press C (copy) or R (rename) , it is excellent to allow users to select a directory from the recent dired history .